John Toland: Biography

-After his departure from Oxford Toland resided in London for most of the rest of his life, but was also a somewhat frequent visitor to the European continent, particularly Germany and the Netherlands.
-He lived on the Continent from 1707 to 1710.
+After his departure from Oxford Toland resided in London for most of the rest of his life.
+He was financially supported by other opposition Whigs such as Robert Molesworth and the Earl of Shaftesbury.
+He frequently visited the European continent, particularly Germany and the Netherlands, living on the Continent from 1707 to 1710.

 Toland died in Putney on 10 March 1722.
 The Encyclopædia Britannica Eleventh Edition (1911) says of him that at his death in London at age 51 "he died... as he had lived, in great poverty, in the midst of his books, with his pen in his hand."
 Just before he died, he composed his own epitaph, part of which reads: "He was an assertor of liberty, a lover of all sorts of learning ... but no man's follower or dependent.
 Nor could frowns or fortune bend him to decline from the ways he had chosen."
 Although he himself had written biographies in his career, it concludes, tellingly: "If you would know more of him, search his writings."

-Very shortly after his death a lengthy biography of Toland was written by Pierre des Maizeaux.
+Very shortly after his death a lengthy biography of Toland was written by Pierre des Maizeaux, a primary and authoritative source on his life.